21 Useful WooCommerce Plugins To Boost Your Woo Store Functionalities Out Of The Box

 WordPress and WooCommerce go a long way to ensure your site stays safe and secure but it never hurts to add another layer or two of security.
 Of course the first layer of security is always making sure you have a hosting partner that is focused on the security of your site.
 Second though are a series of small steps you can take to make it more difficult for bad actors to get into your site.
 This plugin solves that problem.

-If you are hosting with another hosting company, you can still use 100% of the features of the SiteGround Security plugin.
+If you are hosting with another hosting company, you can still use 100% of the features of the Security Optimizer plugin.
 It does not require SiteGround hosted sites.

 WooCommerce payment plugins